brentwalther/brentwalther.github.io/_posts/2020-07-19-obdii-analysis-using-torque-on-6-0-powerstroke.md

 ---
 tags:
 - project
-title: Analyzing my 6.0L Powerstroke ODBII data
+title: Analyzing my 6.0L Powerstroke OBDII data
 ---
 I recently took my 2003 F-250 on a trip pulling a single-axle camper trailer behind it.
 I've had the truck now for a few months and am well aware of the shortcomings of the 6.0L Powerstroke engine but wanted to collect some data for my engine to use as justification and prioritization for upgrades.
 I've been looking at the parts offered by [BulletProofDiesel](https://bulletproofdiesel.com/pages/bullet-proof-your-ford-6-liter) for quite some time but didn't want to unnecessarily upgrade parts without first establishing a baseline for engine health.
 Using a bluetooth ODBII adapter and the Torque Android app, I collected that data on this recent trip.
 I estimate the total combine weight of the trailer, cargo, and passengers to be ~3000 pounds (on top of the truck curb weight).